The Real Housewives of Potomac season 8

 The eighth season of The Real Housewives of Potomac, an American reality television series, was broadcast on Bravo.
 It premiered on November 5, 2023, and was primarily filmed in Potomac, Maryland.
 The executive producers are Steven Weinstock, Glenda Hersh, Lauren Eskelin, Lorraine Haughton-Lawson, Nora Devin, Eric Fuller, and Andy Cohen.

 The season focuses on the personal and professional lives of Gizelle Bryant, Ashley Darby, Robyn Dixon, Karen Huger, Candiace Dillard Bassett, Wendy Osefo, Mia Thornton and Nneka Ihim, with Charrisse Jackson-Jordan and Keiarna Stewart appearing as friends of the housewives.

-This season marked the final appearances of Candiace Dillard Bassett and Robyn Dixon and the only appearance of Nneka Ihim.
+This season marked the final appearance of Candiace Dillard Bassett and the only appearance of Nneka Ihim, as well as the final regular appearance of Robyn Dixon.

 Cast

 In September 2023, it was announced that the eighth season of the series would premiere on November 5, 2023, with all seven housewives from the seventh season returning and Nneka Ihim joining as the newest housewife.
 Former housewife Charrisse Jackson-Jordan and new cast member Keiarna Stewart appear as friends of the housewives.
-Ihim's addition made The Real Housewives of Potomac the third Real Housewives franchise to have eight full-time housewives after season 7 of The Real Housewives of New York City and season 12 of The Real Housewives of Beverly Hills.